 I was looking at the sunflower painting while rolling the gear wheel, the wheel you use to wind the film to prepare for the next picture, and when the wheel stopped, the number 2 appeared on top of the camera.
 I looked through the viewfinder to find something interesting, anything worthwhile and good enough to keep it for one best shot.
 And there she was.
 A girl who’s parking a motorbike in front of the seafood restaurant where a lot of people took shelter from the storm.
 She came here alone and the rain dripping from her pink Hello Kitty raincoat as she entered the restaurant.
 ‘This is my camera!’
 She came up to me, took off the hood of her raincoat.
 I said, ‘Oh…’ I didn’t expect the owner to show up so quickly while I’m about to take a picture with her camera.

 ‘I found it on the beach.’

 ‘Yeah, I must have dropped it.’

 If she was American or French she would have thank me and go.
 But the girl is Dutch and blonde.
 I should be used to the Dutch people attitude by now, as there’s a lot of Dutch traveling around South East Asia.
 They’re always seeking for a chance to practice their perfect English.
-She began to speak in what sounded like she wanted to poop so badly.
+She began to speak in what sounded like she wanted to go to the loo so badly.

 What scared me more than the whistling and rumbling is the thought that I wouldn’t be able to save anybody if there were flooding.
 I couldn’t say that my grandfather wasn’t trying his best to be my good grandparent.
 He changed my life by giving me that camera, but at the same time he has no idea he was creating the ghost of my childhood I see through the lens ever since.
 It is the memories I wish they were disposable, just like the camera.